stvnjacobs/lnl-docs/PITCHME.md

 ## Getting everything in order

-- The Linode Docs are incredibly easy to get up and running yourself
+- The Linode Docs are incredibly easy to get up and running yourself.

 ![Hugo and Git Logos](http://static.stj.io/img/lnl-docs-hugo-git-logo.png)